pingforhelp/BCA/Docs/Computer Sci/C.md

 1. **Input**:  Input  An algorithm must have '0' or more no. of well defined inputs.
 Example: ```print("Hello, world!");```.
 There no input but it provided an output ```Hello, world!```
 2. **Output:** The algorithm must have at least one output, we cannot say that zero outputs.
 Example: ``print("Hello, world!");`` There is no input but it has one output.//edit typos.
 3. **Finiteness:**   The algorithm must terminate after a finite number of steps. to each instruction & step in a algorithm must have clear meaning Example:  `while ( ) { Set of Statements; }` This loope executes finite no. of times/types.
-4. **Unambiguous:** The algorithm must have unambigies instructions, every instructions must have clear meaning.
+4. **Unambiguous:** The algorithm must have Unambiguous instructions, every instructions must have clear meaning.
 The algorithm should not have any unambigies instructions.
 5. **Effectiveness:** The algorithm must provide effective result.
 To make a effective algorithm we must follow sequence of steps.

 **Example of algorithm Write a algorithm to find the sum of any two numbers:**